In order to win in online marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 (Image Source: Google)

-On the other hand, Facebook has developed its own advertising platform in a way that challenges Google with a number of unique advantages of its own:
+On the other hand, Facebook has developed its own content advertising platform in a way that challenges Google with a number of unique advantages of its own:

 (Image Source: Facebook)

-Google and Facebook each have their own advantages and disadvantages, so it’s up to you and the nature of your content to decide which is best for your campaign.
+Google and Facebook each have their own advantages and disadvantages, so it’s up to you and the nature of your content production to decide which is best for your campaign.
 You might even choose to use both!

 Your first option is to turn your piece of content into a series; in other words, you’ll take the idea or format of that first post and expand it into a series of different posts.
 This is most effective when you have a topic you know has performed well—new parts of the series can capitalize on this popularity, simultaneously earning more immediate visibility and supporting both the past and future of the content series.
 There are a few ways you can do this.